ctse020/powerapps/qrcode/readme.txt

-*This sample control contains an input, after changing the value in the input field it shows the QRCode image
+*This sample control contains an input field, after changing the value in the input field it shows the QRCode as an image

 1) Create a new PowerApp project https://docs.microsoft.com/en-us/powerapps/developer/component-framework/implementing-controls-using-typescript